Operations Model vs Operating Model

 In the case of DevOps, applications are developed and deployed faster and more successfully when these teams are aligned.
 A Cloud Operations Model will define the interactions between the different teams, ensuring the solutions that are developed are easy to operate and that processes and methodologies are in place to help support the continuous releases of the application.

-The aim of your Cloud Operations Model should be to allow your IT organization to embrace constant change, enable automated, continuous improvement and ensure that your business is always ready to adapt to the challenges it may face.
+The aim of your Cloud Operations Model should be to allow your IT organization to embrace constant change, enable automated, continuous improvement and ensure that your business is always ready to adapt and deal with the challenges it may face.